 Trail sign for Big Heart Lake on the West Fork Foss Lakes Trail

-We saw some more campsites on the way out in between Little Heart and Copper, but they did not have any lake views, but it’s good to know that they were there in case the lakeside sites were extremely busy.
+We saw some more campsites on the way out in between Little Heart and Copper, but they did not have any lake views.
+But it’s good to know that they were there in case the lakeside sites were extremely busy.

 Many people were hiking in with fishing poles and the sites that were occupied on the way in were now empty.
 We passed very few people hiking in while we were hiking out.
 When we eventually got back to the trailhead, the parking lot had half as many cars in it as when we arrived the previous day.

-Camp at Big Heart Lake
+Camp at Little Heart Lake or the shore of Copper Lake

-1st Night: Copper Lake
+First Night: Copper Lake or Little Heart Lake

-2nd Night: Big Heart Lake
+Second Night: Big Heart Lake

-1st & 2nd Night: Big Heart Lake
+Second Night: Big Heart Lake or Chetwoot Lake

-2nd Night: Big Heart Lake
+Third Night: Big Heart Lake or Copper Lake

 What to Bring Backpacking